 The ultimate summer dish, paella marinera is a heady concoction of shrimp, langoustines, squid and mussels, a firm favorite across the region in the hotter months.
 Of course, the obvious pairing is white, as red would smother the more delicate flavors of seafood paella – Spain offers many good options, including Albariño, Verdejo or our favorite, Godello.
 Racy Albariño, principally grown in the Rias Baixas region of Galicia is the obvious cliche, but it is nonetheless a pairing that works very well.
 Unoaked whites are always preferable with seafood paella, and Albariño’s clean citrus and stone fruit flavors provide the perfect pairing.
 Pazo Señorans, Selección de Añada would be top of our list, followed by Valmiñor’s O Rosal.

 Alternatively, a soft rose is another great match, particularly wines from Navarra, which seems to have an affinity with making a great rose.
-Bodegas Chivite make an exquisite rose, one of the best in Spain in fact, called Las Fincas Rosado.
+Bodegas Chivite makes an exquisite rose, one of the best in Spain in fact, called Las Fincas Rosado.
 Gorgeous red fruits dominate the palate, offering a pleasing foil to the seafood aromas of a home-cooked paella marinera.

 Lastly, why not try Txakolí, the Basque’s Country’s signature white grape variety.
 Bursting with acidity and freshness, the grape is a traditional match for seafood dishes in the region.
 Or, when in Catalunya, try a high-quality Cava.
 Sparkling wine is increasingly being appreciated in Spain as the versatile food matching drink that it is, and not simply a New Year’s Eve standby.
 Gramona’s Ill Lustros would be perfect.